SmithWillSuffice/ohanga-pai/content/blog/57_yanis_in_a_harness.md

 fund anything.
 And Treasury bonds are an interest rate maintenance operation, not a funding operation, or in other words
 **_basic income but only for people who already have money in proportion to how much money they already have._**

+When posting the the t00bs I am always aware some nerd will quibble, but while I don't have the time to post a whole essay, I tend to get sucked into covering some lose ends or vacant bases:
+> And I do realize if I was a real dick and you gave me a trillion AUD, then I probably would not care about your durable goods prices, I'd buy up a whole lot of them, hoard it all, and wait for the price to sky-rocket, then sell it all.
+Yet this still does not collapse the AU economy, and your government can still purchase anything for sale in AUD, including all idle Aussie labour.

 On the technofeudalism thesis I only had one comment: